 Confused?
 Let me explain:

 For example, a person with linguistic intelligence learns best through language and will learn best when information is spoken or written to them clearly.
 These individuals will get the most out of listening to lectures or reading from extended passages.
 Someone with interpersonal intelligence retains knowledge through communicating with other people and will learn best in a discussion-heavy study group.

 The first step toward studying effectively for the CIA exam, or any major test for that matter, is to identify your own intelligence.
 Do you understand and remember complex ideas if they are spoken to you in clear language, or do you have an easier time breaking it down into a logical system?
 Do you learn best in a group setting or while studying on your own?
 Figuring this out before enrolling in an educational program can save a lot of time and money that could otherwise be wasted on an ineffectual educational program.

-Tip #2: Find an Appropriate Study Program
+Tip #2: Find Great CIA Study Materials

 Once you’ve figured out the way in which you can study most effectively, the next step is to find a program or tool that teaches you in this manner.
 When it comes to CIA exam prep courses, there are a plethora of choices available to students with many different features.
 Thanks to this diversity in study content, you’re bound to find a program that suits your learning style.

 - Students who have linguistic intelligence tendencies will appreciate Gleim’s CIA exam prep courses due to their high volume of video and audio lectures.

 - Students who showcase logical or mathematical intelligence will prefer Wiley CIAexcel since it offers many different charts, graphs, and diagrams that break down exam concepts into simple formulas.